 Historic Downtown Truckee – This old logging, mining and railroad town preserves much of its original architecture in what are now distinctive shops, excellent restaurants and fun bars.
 (Fun bars count as Lake Tahoe tourist attractions, right?) (truckeehistory.org)

-Squaw Valley Ski Resort, Squaw Valley – Host to the 1960 Winter Olympics, you can enjoy breathtaking views of Lake Tahoe and the High Sierras on a cable car ride to High Camp, where dining, ice skating and other fun activities are available. (squawalpine.com)
+Palisades Tahoe, Olympic Valley – Host to the 1960 Winter Olympics, you can enjoy breathtaking views of Lake Tahoe and the High Sierras on a cable car ride to High Camp, where dining, ice skating and other fun activities are available.
+(Please note that until 2021, this establishment was known as Squaw Valley Ski Resort and that Olympic Valley is comparatively new name for Squaw Valley.
+We appreciate and applaud the changes this business and the surrounding community have made.) (palisadestahoe.com)

 Gatekeeper’s Museum, Tahoe City – Just down the street from the Tahoe Dam and sitting on the location of a known Washoe Indian campsite, this eclectic Tahoe history collection includes photographs, maps, written materials, artifacts, clothing and furniture. (northtahoemuseums.org/exhibits)